Ioannis-Kapoulas/vim-autoprefixer/README.md

 About
 -----

-With Prefixmycss you can use the power of Autoprefixer without leaving vim.
+With vim-aytoprefixer you can use the power of Autoprefixer without leaving vim.
 Write your CSS and add vendor prefixes automatically using values from [Can I Use](http://caniuse.com/).
 Autoprefixer utilizes the most recent data from Can I Use to add only necessary vendor prefixes.
 It also removes old, unnecessary prefixes from your CSS.

-Prefixmycss plugin works in normal and visual vim mode.
+vim-aytoprefixer plugin works in normal and visual vim mode.
 Select a block of CSS code in visual mode hit F7 and aply prefixes on it, in normal mode the plugin processes the entire file.

-Note that Prefixmycss interact with the user and promt for Autoprefixer options, if you don’t set any option and hit Enter Prefixmycss continue with Autoprefixer default settings.
+Note that vim-aytoprefixer interact with the user and promt for Autoprefixer options, if you don’t set any option and hit Enter vim-aytoprefixer continue with Autoprefixer default settings.

 </br>
 Installation
 ------------

-Prefixmycss requires `node.js` and `npm` utility.
+vim-aytoprefixer requires `node.js` and `npm` utility.
 If you have `node.js` intalled in your system skip the **step 1**.

 </br>
 **STEP 1** -->`Node.js` installation